bids-standard/bids-validator/bids-validator/README.md

 ## Development

-To develop locally, clone the project and run `yarn` from the project root.
+To develop locally, clone the project and run `npm install` from the project root.
 This will install external dependencies.
 If you wish to install `bids-validator` globally (so that you can run it in other folders), use the following command to install it globally: `cd bids-validator && npm install -g`